-Facebook has introduced a new educational tool to help users spot fake news stories posted to the social networking site.
+Facebook is one of the tech companies that has been introducing tools this year to help its users spot fake news stories posted to the social networking site.

-A new prompt will appear at the top of the app’s News Feed entitled “How to spot false news”, which will offer users tips and advice on how to recognise fake news stories and prevent them from spreading.
+In April, a new prompt appeared at the top of the app’s News Feed entitled “How to spot false news”, which will offer users tips and advice on how to recognise fake news stories and prevent them from spreading.

 Facebook says it has worked in consultation with news literacy and fact-checking organisations, including Full Fact in the UK, to create the new guidance.